 The Organization for Security and Co-operation in Europe (OSCE) has been working on the security implications of climate change since 2007.
 In addition to providing a platform for political dialogue on climate-related security risks, the OSCE together with its partners has implemented activities on the ground in order to assess and address potential security risks stemming from climate change.
 These activities range from participatory assessments to the development and implementation of transboundary adaptation strategies.

-Building on this work, the OSCE, in partnership with adelphi, has embarked in 2020 on a follow-up project titled “Strengthening responses to security risks from climate change in South-Eastern Europe, Eastern Europe, the South Caucasus and Central Asia”.
-The aims of the project are:
+Building on this work, the OSCE and adelphi have embarked on the follow-up project “Strengthening responses to security risks from climate change in South-Eastern Europe, Eastern Europe, the South Caucasus and Central Asia” in 2020.
+The aims of the overall project are to: